mikechambers/lookup/README.md

 -   Python 3 is installed
 -   You have a valid Destiny 2 Developer API Key.
 You can grab one from the [Bungie Developer Portal](https://www.bungie.net/en/User/API)
--   Your API key is stored in environment variables named DESTINY_API_KEY.
+-   Your API key is stored in environment variable named DESTINY_API_KEY.

 If you are using the OPEN CV engine (default):